People

 Gavin Madakumbura, Postdoctoral Researcher, UCLA

-Gavin graduated with his PhD in 2024 from the Department of Atmospheric and Oceanic Sciences at UCLA.
+Gavin finished his PhD in 2024 in Atmospheric and Oceanic Sciences at UCLA.
 During his PhD, he conducted research on ecohydrological impacts of climate change and climate variability, as well as observational constraints on future precipitation projections.
 Gavin's postdoctoral work focuses on understanding how climate and humans affect wildfire in the Western United States through observations and wildfire simulations.

 gavindayanga [at] g [dot] ucla [dot] edu